AasharWahla/TrackHabit/README.md

  7. Graphs
  8. Beautiful Animations

-I started working on the project from **27 January, 2020** and hopefully the project will be completed in less than a month.
+I started working on the project from **27 January, 2020** and hopefully the project will be completed in less than three month.

 List of external dependencies used in the project: